 We are currently recruiting the next cohort of students who will start their internships in September of 2018.
-Please contact program manager, Ariel Chen, for more information.
+Please click the following link (in Chinese) or contact program manager Ariel Chen for more information.

 The Center, in collaboration with the Corporate Synergy Development Center, has built the International Talent Platform, which connects students with internship opportunities all around the globe.
 Currently, sixteen universities in Taiwan have joined this platform.
 Students have access to internship opportunities with over 400 companies (soon expanding to 1,200) in 45 countries.
 Please click here to view the platform.

 Tunghai Care Camp takes place every summer in Zhongliao Township of Nantou County.
 A group of volunteers consisting of university, senior and junior high school students spend a month at local elementary schools as tutors and companions of the students.
 In the past, we also had international volunteers from countries like France, Indonesia, Australia, and the United States, working alongside the Taiwanese volunteers.
 In 2017, we were able to work together with Assisting Individuals with Disadvantages (AID) volunteers, who were mainly Taiwanese-American high school students sponsored by the Overseas Community Affairs Council.
 Please see here and here for media coverage of the 4th Tunghai Care Camp (in Taiwanese and Chinese).